efJerryYang/xv6-labs-2021/thread/README.md

 When the switch back to `thread 0` and it continues executing the code `*p = e`, it could cause the entry `[(k4, v4), ----]---->` to be lost.
 This is the cause of missing keys in this program.

 To solve this issue, we can add a lock to each bucket to prevent race conditions.
 This way, multiple threads can work concurrently on different buckets without causing missing entries.
-Different approaches can be taken to implement this solution, but the provided lock and unlock statements make it easy to implement this solution.
+Different approaches can be taken to implement this solution, but the provided lock and unlock statements make it easy to implement this task.
 <!-- Solutions to it can vary according to different scheme applied to this situation, but according to the given lock and unlock statements, we can easily add a lock to each bucket to avoid such race conditions.
 In this way, multiple thread can work concurrently on multiple bucket while not casusing the issuse of missing entries. -->

 ### Implementation